 Today's traffic situations in large cities are still far from being satisfactory.
 Traffic jams at rush hour or at special events (sport or music events) occur frequently and drivers suffer from increased total travel times.
 Moreover, traffic congestion significantly increases exhaust gas pollution.
 The situation is particularly dramatic in the rising mega-cities in Asia and South-America.
-The traffic volume in China, for instance, has increased in 2005 by 15% and is expected to grow faster in the next years [20], making good network planing and traffic control indispensable.
-It is a well known fact that selfish behavior of traffic participants is one of the main reasons that leads to inefficient traffic situations [7, 14].
-Since every traffic participant solely aims at minimizing her individual travel time, the overall outcome is less efficient, e.g., in terms of the total average travel time, than when everybody would have been routed according to a centrally coordinated scheme.
+The traffic volume in China, for instance, has increased by over 10% per year since 2009 [20],